 Contrary to popular belief, acne isn't caused by poor diet or bad hygiene.

 During puberty, both men and women produce more of the male hormone testosterone.
 This increases the production of sebum in your skin, causing it to become greasy and encouraging spots to form.
 It's thought that this is one of the main reasons most teenagers develop acne during puberty.
+If you have acne, it doesn't necessarily mean that you have abnormally high levels of testosterone.
+It’s more likely that you have normal levels but that you’re more sensitive to its effects.

 If you're a woman, hormonal changes during your menstrual cycle and pregnancy may trigger acne.